-Yes, bubble wrap is technically recyclable, but not in the same way as say cardboard or plastic soda bottles.
+Yes, bubble wrap is technically recyclable, but not in the same way as cardboard or plastic soda bottles.
 Bubble wrap sheets are made from No. 4 low-density polyethylene film (LDPF).
-It is the same plastic used to make plastic wrap and plastic grocery bags, which most municipal recycling programs do not accept curbside.
-Sure, they might take more rigid forms of this plastic, such as plastic squeeze bottles, but they won’t take the flimsy stuff, and there are good reasons for that.
+It is the same plastic used to make plastic wrap and grocery bags, which most municipal recycling programs do not accept curbside.
+They might take more rigid forms of this plastic, such as plastic squeeze bottles.

-Like plastic bags and wet or greasy cardboard, sheets of bubble wrap can clog recycling machinery and cause a whole host of problems.
-These clogs can cost time and money by halting the recycling process, or severely damage the machinery.
+Like plastic bags and wet or greasy cardboard, bubble wrap sheets can clog recycling machinery and cause many problems.
+These clogs can cost time and money by halting the recycling process or severely damaging the machinery.
 And if a sanitation worker gets injured having to clear the plastic jam, that’s no good either.
-Luckily, there are other, some might say easier, ways to recycle bubble wrap.
+Luckily, there are other ways to recycle bubble wrap.

 How to recycle bubble wrap:

-Just because you know that bubble wrap is technically recyclable, doesn’t mean you understand how to recycle it.
-Have no fear, the process is easy and contains only a few steps.
-First, make sure that all of the air bubbles in the bubble wrap are popped.
-(We assume that this step is going to be as much fun for you as it is for us.)
-This step must also be done for any other types of air-filled plastic packaging before recycling it.
+Just because you know that bubble wrap is technically recyclable doesn’t mean you understand how to recycle it.
+According to Green Citizen, the steps to recycle your bubble wrap are simple.
+First, make sure all air bubbles in the bubble wrap are popped.
+Before recycling, perform this step for any other types of air-filled plastic packaging.

 Next, find a recycling center that accepts bubble wrap.
-Even if your municipal recycling program does not allow for this, there are plenty of recycling programs, supermarkets, pharmacies, and other big-box retailers that will take things like bubble wrap to be recycled.
-All you need to do is log on to the Plastic Film Recycling website and find the location nearest you.
-That’s basically it.
+Even if your municipal recycling program does not allow for this, plenty of recycling programs, supermarkets, pharmacies, and other big-box retailers will take things like bubble wrap to be recycled.
+All you need to do is log on to the Plastic Film Recycling website and find the nearest location.